 It is our intention that students who graduate from Aberdeen Hall will have undertaken a journey that challenges and excites as well as prepares them for their future.
+The course offerings have been designed to allow each student to engage in a variety of academic pursuits, helping them discover their interests along the way.
 Faculty support students through this journey as they are encouraged to meet academic challenges, investigate new interests, explore areas of passion and extend their range of experiences.

-The Grade 6 to 8 Experience includes a breadth of programming designed to introduce students to a wide range of skills and curriculum areas.
-All students will participate in programming in the Fine Arts, Performing Arts, Digital Competencies and Citizenship, Engineering Design and Character Development.
-Explorations will be driven by inquiry and will allow for personalized growth with a goal of teaching the skills and knowledge necessary to be a leader in the 21st century: content knowledge; learning and innovation skills; information, media and technology skills; and life and career skills.
+The Grade 6 to 8 experience includes a breadth of programming designed to introduce students to a wide range of skills and curriculum areas.
+All students will participate in programming in the Fine Arts, Performing Arts, Digital Competencies and Citizenship, Computational Thinking and Character Development.
+Explorations will be driven by inquiry and will allow for personalized growth with a goal of teaching the skills and knowledge necessary to be a leader in the 21st century: future readiness, academic knowledge, as well as life and career skills.

-The Grade 9 to 12 Experience allows students to gain depth in their programming as they prepare for entry into post-secondary institutions.
-With a focus on the Sciences, courses offered to this cohort are rigorous and are intended to provide transferable skills that will support their success as they transition from high school.
-Courses are offered in a combination of linear and semester styles, which allow students to gain the different benefits offered in both delivery styles.
+The Grade 9 to 12 experience allows students to gain depth, breadth and balance in their programming as they prepare for entry into post-secondary institutions.
+Courses offered to this cohort are rigorous and are intended to provide transferable skills that will support their success as they transition from high school.
 In order to offer our students the widest range of choice, some of our courses run on alternate years.
 These courses will be offered based on student interest.